ccp5UK/dl-poly/documentation/source/UserManual/correlations.rst

 **Heatflux correlations**\ : When accumulating heatflux correlations the thermal-conductivity is written to output as a derived measurement.
-This is calculated following equation :eq:`thermal-conductivity-gk_eq` (i.e. with averaging over x, y, and z directions).
-Additionally the components of lattice thermal-conductivity are also written for each component pairs, xx, xy, xz, etc.
+This is calculated following equation :eq:`thermal-conductivity-gk_eq` (i.e. with averaging over x, y, and z directions if any correlations are specified).